u2i/egis/README.md

 end
 ```

-**Notice**: `Aegis` handles separation between virtual testing namespaces.
+**Notice**: `Egis` handles separation between virtual testing namespaces.
 It also cleans Athena databases at the and of
 testing block.
 But you are responsible for removing S3 files generated by tests.
 We highly recommend using S3 lifecycle
 policies to do that automatically.